crate/crate-howtos/docs/best-practices/data-import.rst

   ...
 WITH (number_of_replicas = 0);
   CREATE OK, 1 row affected (... sec)

-To import data into partitioned tables efficiently you should import each table partition separately.
+To import data into partitioned tables efficiently, you should import each table partition separately.
 Since the value of the table partition is not stored in the column of the table, the ``JSON`` source must not contain the column value.

 For example: ``users_1408312800.json``